netobserv/network-observability-operator/README.md

 ### Everything seems correctly deployed but there isn't any flow showing up

 Wait 10 minutes and check again.
 When `spec.agent` is `ipfix`, there is sometimes a delay, up to 10 minutes, before the flows appear.
 This is due to the IPFIX protocol requiring exporter and collector to exchange record template definitions as a preliminary step.
-The eBPF agent doesn't have such delay.
+The eBPF agent doesn't have such a delay.

 ### I've waited 10 minutes: still nothing